KSK Mahanadi Power Project

 The KSK Mahanadi Power Project is a coal-powered thermal power plant located in Chhattisgarh, India.
-It is owned and operated by KSK Energy Ventures, a private company.
+As of 2025, it is owned and operated by JSW Energy.

 Project description

 The power plant is located at Nariyara village in Akaltara tehsil of Janjgir-Champa district, in the Indian state of Chhattisgarh.
 The approved capacity of the plant is 3,600 MW (6×600 MW).
 The engineering, procurement, and construction contract was awarded to SEPCO of China.